ppmim/PAPI/docs/running_papi.rst

- - Non-integrated Multi-Extension-FITS (MEF): a unique FITS file with four extensions (MEF), one per each detector (or window), having each extension N planes, where N is the number of coadds (NCOADDS), ie. a cube of N planes.
+ - Non-integrated Multi-Extension-FITS (MEF): a unique FITS file with four extensions (MEF), one per each detector (or window), having each extension N planes, where N is the number of coadds (NCOADDS), i.e., a cube of N planes.
    This mode will be also used when the software or hardware subwindowing is set up and the no-integrated option is selected.

+   **Note**: Currently when PAPI finds a MEF-cube, it is collapsed adding the planes up arithmetically without any kind of image registration.

+   |

  - Single integrated FITS file: the four detectors are saved in single file and in a single extension FITS image (SEF).
 If the number of coadds (NCOADDS) is > 0, then